Unimodular measures on the space of all Riemannian manifolds

-We claim that $\mathcal S$ is a Borel.
-To that end, fix $T>0$ and consider the set $\mathcal S_T$ of all $(M,p)$ with finitely generated $\pi_1$ and no cusps, such that there is an embedding $N_0 \hookrightarrow M$ with bilipschitz constant less than $\lambda$, whose image $N$ contains $p$ and satisfies \begin {enumerate} \item the diameter of $N $ is less than $ R$, \item $N$ is contained in an open radius $1$ neighborhood of the convex core of $M$, \end {enumerate} and also a compact submanifold $N' \subset M$ whose interior contains the closed radius $T$ ball around $N$, such that \begin {enumerate} \item[3)] each component $E$ of $N' \setminus int(N)$ is homeomorphic to $S\times [0,1]$, for some closed surface $S$, \item[4)] if a component $E$ of $N' \setminus int(N)$ intersects the convex core of $M $, then through each point $p\in E$ that lies more than an $\epsilon $-electric distance of $R$ from $M \setminus E$, there is a level surface $\Sigma$ in $E \cong S \times[0,1]$ that passes through $p$ that has $\epsilon$-electric diameter less than $R$. \end {enumerate} We claim that $\mathcal S_T$ is Borel.
+We claim that $\mathcal S$ is Borel.
+To that end, fix $T>0$ and consider the set $\mathcal S_T$ of all $(M,p)$ with finitely generated $\pi_1$ and no cusps, satisfying the following conditions.
+We require that there is an embedding $N_0 \hookrightarrow M$ with bilipschitz constant less than $\lambda$, whose image $N$ contains $p$ and satisfies \begin {enumerate} \item the diameter of $N $ is less than $ R$, \item $N$ is contained in an open radius $1$ neighborhood of the convex core of $M$. \end {enumerate} We also require that $N$ is contained in a compact submanifold $N' \subset M$ whose interior contains the closed radius $T$ ball around $N$, such that \begin {enumerate} \item[3)] each component $E$ of $N' \setminus int(N)$ is homeomorphic to $S\times [0,1]$, for some closed surface $S$, \item[4)] if a component $E$ of $N' \setminus int(N)$ intersects the convex core of $M $, then through each point $p\in E$ that lies more than an $\epsilon $-electric distance of $R$ from $M \setminus E$, there is a level surface $\Sigma$ in $E \cong S \times[0,1]$ that passes through $p$ that has $\epsilon$-electric diameter less than $R$. \end {enumerate}

+We now claim that $\mathcal S_T$ is Borel.
 As we have shown above, the conditions that $M$ has no cusps, and that $\pi_1 M$ is finitely generated are both Borel.
 Furthermore, the approximate isometries defining the smooth topology (see \S \ref{smoothsec}) allow us to transfer compact submanifolds of $(M,p) $ to nearby $(N,q)$, with small metric distortion.